 These services are provided in terms of the council's statutory functions as a local authority, more details of which can be found on our website at www.glasgow.gov.uk/privacy.
 Processing your personal information is necessary for the performance of a task carried out in the public interest by the Council.

 The legal basis for processing your personal information include the following:

-We process your personal information because it is necessary for us to use your personal information for the performance of a task carried out in the public interest by the council.
-In the case of counter fraud activity, we also need to process more sensitive personal information about you for reasons of substantial public interest as set out in the Data Protection Act 2018.
-It is necessary for us to process this more sensitive information for a number of reasons including:
+We also need to process more sensitive personal information about you for reasons of substantial public interest as set out in the Data Protection Act 2018.
+It is necessary for us to process it to carry out key functions as set out in law.

 We both disclose information to, and receive information from, a range of external bodies in relation to counter-fraud activity.
 External agencies can include: